firejjb1/godot-starter-3d/README.md

 # Your First 3D Game: Squash the creeps 3D

+## Same as the one on Godot official docs adapted to 4.0

+## Original README:

 ![Squash the creeps banner](images/3d-game-banner.png)

 Squash the Creeps 3D is a free and open-source game demo for the [Your First 3D Game](https://docs.godotengine.org/en/latest/getting_started/first_3d_game/) tutorial in the official Godot documentation.